pulp/pulp/docs/plugins/plugin-writer/walkthrough.rst

 Plugin Responsibilities for Synchronization:

 * Download and analyze repository metadata from a remote source.
-* Decide what needs to be added to repository or removed from it.
-** For each item that needs to be added:
+* Decide units to be added to repository.
+For each item that needs to be added:
-*** Create an instance of ``ExampleContent``
+    * Create an instance of ``ExampleContent``
-*** Create an instance (or instances if necessary) of :class:`~pulpcore.plugin.models.Artifact`
+    * Create an instance (or instances if necessary) of :class:`~pulpcore.plugin.models.Artifact`
-*** Use PendingArtifact and PendingContent to update the database.
+    * Use PendingArtifact and PendingContent to update the database.
-** Get each ContentUnit to remove from the database.
+* Retrieve ContentUnits from the database that should be removed.

 Sync should use the following tools to interact with ``pulpcore``:
 * pulpcore.plugin.tasking.WorkingDirectory to write to the file system
-* pulpcore.plugin.facades.RepositoryVersion to safely create a new RepositoryVersion TODO(link,
+* pulpcore.plugin.facades.RepositoryVersion to safely create a new RepositoryVersion TODO(link, plugin-api/RepositoryVersion)
-  plugin-api/RepositoryVersion)
 * :class:`~pulpcore.plugin.changeset.ChangeSet` to `add/remove content to a RepositoryVersions <changeset-docs>`
 * :class:`~pulpcore.plugin.models.ProgressBar` to report the progress.
-TODO(link,
-  pluginapi/progress bar
+TODO(link, pluginapi/progress bar)

 .. _define-publisher: